hsshih/generate-synthetic-images/README.md

 positional arguments:
   root               The root directory which contains the images and annotations.
-                     Masks are assumed to have be named [ImageName].pbm Masks for producing bounding boxes (if used) are assumed to have be named [ImageName]_box.pbm
+                     Masks are assumed to be named [ImageName].pbm Masks for producing bounding boxes (if used) are assumed to be named [ImageName]_box.pbm

   exp                The directory where images and annotation lists will be created.